hmrc/mdtp-contributor-guidelines/CONTRIBUTING.md

     * validate the functional and operational impact once the release reaches pre-production and production

 It is the responsiblity of the Owning Team alone to deploy/schedule the release into the relevant pre-production and production environment(s).

-## Repository Guidelines

-_Repository-specific guidelines go here, at the discretion of the Owning Team._